palantir/atlasdb/docs/source/configuration/qos_configs/qos_client_config.rst

 .. warning::

-    If you are using Cassandra, then you can use the AtlasDB QoS to rate-limit requests to Cassandra.
     Note that this service is under active development and testing, please contact the AtlasDB team before using this feature.

+The Qos service is currently supported only for services deployed against Cassandra.
+The Qos service can be used by clients to rate-limit requests to Cassandra.

-You will need to update your AtlasDB configuration in order to have said clients limit the read and write requests to Cassandra.
+You will need to update your AtlasDB configuration with pre-determined limits in terms of the number of bytes for the reads and writes.

 .. note::